 In Animate, we were using tools to draw things.
 To select the thing we drew, all we had to do was click on it.
-In Photoshop, we can't select something in an image just by clicking on what we want to select, and therefore how to do selections is important in Photoshop.
+In Photoshop, we often are working with image files such as .jpg or .png which are a collection of pixels so we can't just click on a portion of the image and thus select an object, and therefore how to do selections is important in Photoshop.

-Working with Selections (Chapter 3, Adobe Photoshop CC 2018 Classroom in a Book)
+Working with Selections (Chapter 3, Adobe Photoshop Classroom in a Book - 2021 release)

 Making changes to an area within Photoshop is a two-step process

 - Use one of the selection tools to select the part of the image you want to change

 - Use another tool, filter, or other features, to make changes, such as moving the selected pixels to another location or applying a filter to the selected area

 - Single Row Marquee tool - 1-pixel high row

 - Single Column Marquee tool - 1-pixel wide column

 - Freehand selections